shiwangi-keshri/NextJS/README.md

 # NextJS
-This is for Next JS Project
+This is for Next JS Project- changes done